chenannchi/DressUp/README.md

 -  Add a logo.
 -  Add some music.
 -  Add category to the fashion item.
--  Display the fashion items by catefories.
+-  Display the fashion items by categories.
 -  Add a functionality that the user can pair the fashion items together and save it.
 - Turn the collections into an new model so that every user can have mutiple collections, for example, summer outfit collections, winter outfit collections, and outfit for work collections, etc.